👀 Ones to watch: The MOST undervalued stocks to buy right nowSee Undervalued Stocks

 UniCredit CEO Andrea Orcel's bold attempt to build Europe's biggest bank has become a test of the bloc's resolve to overcome national borders to retain global relevance.

-Orcel's latest move comes after Germany's finance agency on Friday said it would not sell any more shares in Commerzbank for now, adding the bank's strategy was "geared towards independence."
+UniCredit's move comes after Germany's finance agency on Friday said it would not sell any more Commerzbank shares for now, with the bank's strategy "geared towards independence".

-"UniCredit believes that there is substantial value that can be unlocked within Commerzbank, either stand-alone or within UniCredit, for the benefit of Germany and the bank's wider stakeholders," the Italian bank said in a statement.
+"UniCredit believes that there is substantial value that can be unlocked within Commerzbank, either stand-alone or within UniCredit, for the benefit of Germany and the bank's wider stakeholders," it said in a statement.

 "Being pro-European only in words leaves something to be desired," Tajani said.

-Orcel had already blindsided the German government when it outbid rivals at a tender to buy 4.5% of Commerzbank from the state this month, having previously acquired a similar sized stake on the market.
+Orcel first blindsided the German government when it outbid rivals in a tender to buy 4.5% of Commerzbank from the state this month, having already amassed a similar sized stake on the market.

-The surprise move comes at a time of political upheaval in Germany, where the three political parties governing the country frequently clash and continue to lose ground to the ultra conservative Alternative for Germany party.
+The escalation comes at a time of political upheaval in Germany, where the three political parties governing the country frequently clash and continue to lose ground to the ultra conservative Alternative for Germany party.

 This disarray could make it harder for the government to forge a strong response the unwanted Italian advance.